-There is also a longer than usual wait for written feedback after appointments.
+There is a longer than usual wait for written feedback after appointments.
 We are working as quickly as possible to send this out.
 If you need feedback urgently, please contact us.
-Giving us an email address helps us send information out more quickly.
+If you give us an email address, we can send information out more quickly.

-If you have any urgent concerns about your child while they are waiting for an assessment, please contact us on 0115 951433 and we will do what we can to help.
+If your child’s needs change while they are waiting for an assessment, please contact us on 0115 951433 and we will do what we can to help.
+However, we are not an emergency or urgent response service.
+If you have urgent or emergency concerns about your child’s health, please contact your GP, 111 or 999 in the first instance.

 About our service for children